serenity-is/docs/api/js/corelib/functions/setRef.md

 `T` = `Node`

-The type of the referenced node.
+Type of the node/value being assigned.

 ## Parameters